Acknowledgment: Mesfin Tadesse is the main contributor to this post.

 This cotton dress has Amhara-style woven embroidery borders and panels.
 They were done by machine, but traditionally the work is by hand.

 Timeless Ethiopian fashion may incorporate contemporary elements.
 To view its creative scope, type yagerlibs fashion into a search-engine search-box.
-You will see a few cocktail-length dresses; I prefer modern or traditional yagerlibs for occasional wear in Australia.
+You will see a few cocktail-length dresses that suit occasional wear in Australia.

 A hotel cleaner taught me that every long yagerlibs dress needs a natela.
 The wide and long shawl covers the head, shoulders and upper arms.
 This is essential when visiting any church, mosque or monastery.